 Yes, the daughters and sons of retired, deceased and disabled workers can in many cases collect Social Security benefits on a parent's earnings record.

 Social Security incorporates children into its benefit structure to help retirees with younger children provide for their families and as a form of insurance when a parent dies or can't work because of disability.
-In March 2022, more than 3.9 million children received benefits totaling about $3.1 billion, according to the Social Security Administration (SSA).
+In October 2022, nearly 4 million children received benefits totaling about $3 billion, according to the Social Security Administration (SSA).

 A worker's biological child and, under certain circumstances, adopted child or stepchild can qualify for benefits.
 Grandchildren also may be eligible if the grandparent has adopted them or Social Security officials have recognized them as financially dependent on the grandparent.

 Payments stop when the child turns 18, with two exceptions:

 - The child still is a full-time student at grade 12 or lower.
 Benefits can continue until graduation or age 19 and 2 months, whichever comes first.